 The Delavan Lake Improvement Association is committed to providing financial support to farm conservation programs in the Delavan Lake watershed to help prevent detrimental nutrient loaded soil sediment from entering into our lake.

 In Managing the Water's Edge* case study on page 17, "...riparian buffers are capable of reducing large percentages of the phosphorous and sediment that are currently being carried by Wisconsin streams.
 Even in watersheds with extremely high loads (top 10%), an average of about 70% of the sediment and phosphorus can be reduced through buffer implementation."

 Local farmers in our Delavan Lake watershed are invited to participate in conservation practices designed to plant buffer strips (cover crops) in key areas to slow down runoff into the watershed from their farm fields during storms and snow melts.
 The role of The Delavan Lake Improvement Association is to pay the land operator (farmer) for lost profits from taking the land out of production.
 This is typically done on a per acre basis renewed annually.
-To learn more about our current cover crop farm locations, click on this link.

 *This brochure was prepared by the Southeastern Wesconsin Regional Planning Commission to educate citizens about managing lakes and buffer zones.

 The Delavan Lake watershed is the 25 acres of land that surrounds and drains into Delavan Lake.
 Nitrates and agricultural fertilizers that contain phosphorus are two nutrients when in excess amounts pollute lakes, streams, and wetlands.
 They are carried in sediment from farm field soil runoff in melted snow and rain into our watershed which drains into our lake.
 The Delavan Lake's watershed determines the amount of nitrates and phosphates that enter the lake via surface water runoff.